 Celebrating Juneteenth In The Willamette Valley

-With the passage of House Bill 2168, Oregon has taken steps toward establishing Juneteenth as a state-recognized holiday; we hope that, someday soon, it becomes a federal holiday.
+In 2021, Oregon established Juneteenth as a state-recognized holiday; we hope that, someday soon, it becomes a federal holiday.

 We at the Willamette Valley Visitors Association recognize that the Emancipation Proclamation alone did not grant freedom to all in our country.
 Two and a half years after the Emancipation Proclamation was enacted, on June 19, 1865, Union General Gordon Granger arrived in Texas to inform enslaved African-Americans the Civil War had ended and that they were free.